Mervill/Tanagra/Tanagra/Notes.md

-todo: realloc is broken
+todo: Bug that occurs when 2 member arrays share the same count member, but one is set to null
 todo: unions
 todo: merge flag enums
 todo: CodeSize preventing x64 from working
-todo: Fix edge cases in VulkanConstant
 todo: Managed classes still leak memory in some cases
+todo: PipelineMultisampleStateCreateInfo.SampleMask

 Create overload for commands that return lists (ei: called twice) that allows you to manually provide the length?